One Hot Encoding vs. Label Encoding in Machine Learning

 Different Approaches to Categorical Encoding

 So, how should we handle categorical variables?
-As it turns out, there are multiple ways of handling Categorical variables.
-In this article, I will discuss the two most widely used techniques:
+There are several methods, but this article will focus on the two most widely used techniques:

 Checkout our course on Applied Machine Learning – Beginner to Professional to know everything about ML functions!